pelican-plugins/linkclass/README.md

 Styling Hyperlinks
 ------------------

-One of the possible uses of this plugins is for styling.
+One of the possible uses of this plugin is for styling.
 Suppose that we have the following Markdown content in your article:

 ```markdown
 This is an [internal](internal) link and this is an